GitBruno/docxicml/README.md

 Getting Help
 ------------

-If you have any difficulties with keep-style-refs, or would like to see a new feature, please [file an Issue][] on GitHub.
+If you have any difficulties with Elephant, or would like to see a new feature, please [file an Issue][] on GitHub.

 [file an issue]: http://github.com/gitbruno/keep-style-refs/issues